heathen00/wfparser3/wfparser3/README.md

 ### Subsystems: The Guard And Constraint Subsystem

 Rough description
-   * I want to create another small subsystem in a package called "com.ht.guard" that provides reusable guard code that can be used throughout all other subsystems, but I am having a difficult time figuring out how to structure the code so that the guard code supports optionally throwing exceptions, especially checked exceptions, without explicitly adding a generic
+   * I want to create another small subsystem in a package called "com.nickmlanglois.guard" that provides reusable guard code that can be used throughout all other subsystems, but I am having a difficult time figuring out how to structure the code so that the guard code supports optionally throwing exceptions, especially checked exceptions, without explicitly adding a generic